kartverket/skiperator/README.md

       # you're trying to reach also must specify that they accept communication
       # from this app in their ingress rules
       rules:
         - application: other-app
       # external specifies which applications on the internet the application
       # can reach.
 Only host is required unless it is on another port than HTTPS
       # on port 443.
 If other ports or protocols are required then `ports` must
       # be specified as well
       external:
         # The allowed hostname.
 Note that this does not include subdomains
         - host: nrk.no
           # Non-HTTP requests (i.e. using the TCP protocol) need to use IP in
           # addition to hostname
         - host: smtp.mailgrid.com
           # IP address.
 Only required for TCP requests.
           # Note: Hostname must always be defined even if IP is set statically
           ip: "123.123.123.123"
           # The ports to allow for the above hostname.
 When not specified HTTP and
           # HTTPS on port 80 and 443 respectively are put into the allowlist
           ports:
+        ports:
+          ports:
+        ports:
+          ports:
             # Name is required and is an arbitrary name.
 Must be unique within
             # this array
             - name: smtp
               # Supported protocols are: TCP, HTTP, HTTPS
               protocol: TCP
               port: 587
 ```

 ## Developing